Electric activity at magnetic moment fragmentation in spin ice: Results

-The situation is very different for other defects or textures.
+The situation might be different for other defects or textures, e.g.\ created by reversing the usual, not a ``special'' spin.
 The main building block of those is the neighbouring pair of triangles both with monopoles (or antimonopoles).
-As one sees in Fig.~\ref{FIG:3}(b), in this case a common spin is the in-spin for one triangle, but it is the out-spin (i.e.\ our red ``special'' spin) for the other.
-In effect in this second triangle the electric dipole would point to this special spin and would not have a ``mate'', an opposite dipole at a neighbouring ``site'', i.e.\ it would not form a $(\vec d, -\vec d)$ pair --- it would definitely be an unpaired dipole.
+As one sees in Fig.~\ref{FIG:3}(b), in this case a common spin is the in-spin for one triangle, but it is the out-spin (i.e.\ our red ``special'' spin) for the other, upper triangle.
+In effect in this upper triangle the electric dipole would point to this special spin and would not have a ``mate'', an opposite dipole at a neighbouring ``site'', i.e.\ it would not form a $({\bf d}, -{\bf d})$ pair --- it would definitely be an unpaired dipole.

 Using this rule it is easy to understand the electric properties of different defects and monopole textures like domain walls.
 The simplest of those could be the interchange of $\mu$, $\bar\mu$ at neighbouring sites, or just the reversal of a monopole charge at some site, e.g.\ the replacement of $\bar\mu$ by $\mu$ at a particular triangle.
 The typical resulting situation is shown in Fig.~\ref{FIG:3}(c).
-(One can easily show that such defect can also move in its sublattice without leading to confinement --- there would be no string tension on its trajectory either.)
-As to electric activity of such reversed monopole, one sees that in this case one unavoidably creates unpaired dipoles.
+(One can easily show that such defect can also move in its sublattice without leading to confinement --- there would be no string tension on its trajectory either, see Supplementary Information~1.)
+As to the electric activity of such reversed monopole, one sees that in this case one unavoidably creates unpaired dipoles.
 A typical building block in this case is formed by three neighbouring triangles all with monopoles (or all with antimonopoles).
 It is clear that for all possible spin configurations one necessarily has some unpaired dipoles, see Fig.~\ref{FIG:3}(c).
 In effect in a kagome lattice such defects would lead to the creation of even three unpaired dipoles, one at the central ``reversed'' triangle, and two dipoles at two out of three adjacent triangles.
 Thus such defects ($\mu$ at a $\bar\mu$ position, or vice versa) would necessarily carry unpaired dipoles.